huggingface/transformers/docs/source/en/backbones.md

 backbone_config = TimmBackboneConfig("resnet50", use_pretrained_backbone=True)
 ```

-Pass the backbone configuration to the model configuration and then instantiate the model head, [`MaskFomerForInstanceSegmentation`], with the backbone.
+Pass the backbone configuration to the model configuration and then instantiate the model head, [`MaskFormerForInstanceSegmentation`], with the backbone.

 ```py
 from transformers import MaskFormerConfig, MaskFormerForInstanceSegmentation